kmlv/IntermMicroecon_UCSC/_posts/2020-05-09-Consumer-Choice.markdown

 $$MRS(x_1, x_2) = \frac{-MU_1 (x_1,x_2) }{MU_2 (x_1,x_2)} = \frac{-x_2}{3x_1}$$

-In other words, the MRS remains the same for both utilities.■
+In other words, the MRS remains the same for both utilities. ■

 When the utility function increases in the consumption of each good, then the MRS is negative.
 This means that if the consumer sacrifices a bit of one good, then he must be compensated with a bit more of the other good to be as well as before.